-The condensed balance sheet as of June 30, 2020, the condensed statements of operations and comprehensive loss, redeemable convertible preferred stock and stockholders' equity (deficit) for the three and six months ended June 30, 2020 and 2019, and the condensed statements of cash flows for the six months ended June 30, 2020 and 2019, are unaudited.
+The condensed balance sheet as of June 30, 2021 and the condensed statements of operations, comprehensive loss, redeemable convertible preferred stock and stockholders' equity for the three and six months ended June 30, 2021 and 2020 and the condensed statements of cash flows for the six months ended June 30, 2021 and 2020 are unaudited.
 The unaudited interim condensed financial statements have been prepared on the same basis as the audited annual financial statements and reflect, in the opinion of management, all adjustments of a normal and recurring nature that are necessary for the fair statement of our financial information.
-The financial data disclosed in the footnotes to the condensed financial statements related to the three and six months ended June 30, 2020 and 2019 are also unaudited.
-The results of operations for the three and six months ended June 30, 2020 are not necessarily indicative of the results to be expected for the year ending December 31, 2020 or for any other future annual or interim period.
-These interim condensed financial statements should be read in conjunction with our audited annual financial statements included in the prospectus dated June 11, 2020 that forms a part of our Registration Statements on Form S-1 (File Nos.
-333-238630 and 333-239110) as filed with the SEC pursuant to Rule 424(b) (4) and Rule 462(b) promulgated under the Securities Act of 1933, as amended.
+The financial data disclosed in the footnotes to the condensed financial statements related to the three and six months ended June 30, 2021 and 2020 are also unaudited.
+The results of operations for the three and six months ended June 30, 2021 are not necessarily indicative of the results to be expected for the year ending December 31, 2021 or for any other future annual or interim period.
+These interim condensed financial statements should be read in conjunction with our audited financial statements and related notes thereto for the year ended December 31, 2020 included in our Annual Report on Form 10-K filed with the SEC on March 29, 2021.